When do these courses run?

 What happens if it is really windy?

-During the 5 week course on the After School Club, we allow for 1 of these sessions to cover essential other aspects of the syllabus ashore.
-If we then encounter another week with adverse conditions, we will cancel this and tag another session on the end of the 5 week block.
+During the 4 week course we allow for 1 of these sessions to cover essential other aspects of the syllabus ashore.
+If we then encounter another week with adverse conditions, we will cancel this and tag another session on the end of the 4 week block.
 We will always let you know if the session is not going ahead.

 If it rains, will it still be on?